 Executables from Other Vendors

 We have recently completed an audit where we have checked every single executable file that we get from vendors to ensure they haven’t been tampered with.
 Some of them were already signed by the vendor so we know they are OK.
-Others we have tracked down back to their source and compared to ensure they haven’t been altered.
+Others we have tracked back to their source and compared to ensure they haven’t been altered.
 We keep all binary files in our source control solution (something not all companies do) so we can audit and see if any of them ever change.
 For the 3rd party executable files that were not already signed, we have done a one-time signing of them now that we have audited them and found them matching the originals.

 Our executable files are those that we compile from our source code.
 There are a very few that are not compiled at the time of each build – those were signed the last time they were built, and then not touched again.
 For the files that are compiled each time, the .EXE and .SYS files have been signed for a number of years.
 Starting now, we are also signing all DLLs that we compile.

 According to an analysis from Microsoft, Solarwinds was actually hacked at the source file level.
 Hacks such as this require obfuscating certain bits of the code to hide critical details, such as external hostnames that will be contacted.
 Sources files written in .NET languages have a large library of possibilities for obfuscation such as compression and encoding/decoding data.
-We don’t use very much .NET in our products, so were able to look at every one of our .NET source files manually to check for correctness, and nothing unexpected was found.
-Note that in the Solarwinds case 4000 lines of new source code had to be introduced for the hack, so it would be easy to spot manually.
+We don’t use very much .NET in our products, so we were able to look at every one of our .NET source files manually to check for correctness, and nothing unexpected was found.
+Note that in the Solarwinds case 4000 lines of new source code had to be introduced for the hack, so it would be easy to spot manually in our smaller .NET scenario.
 For C/C++ code, extensive built-in libraries don’t exist and have to be added manually.
 We’ve ensured no additional libraries have been added, and then checked all code that does compression or encoding/decoding of data and found nothing unusual.

 Our Build System